May 17-22, 2025

-Join us for our first ever Learner Endeavor Week at Club Getaway with leadership by Coach James and organized and hosted by our Parent Prisma Community!
-A blend of school, growth and connection - 6 days, 5 nights and a whole lotta fun!
-This camp is located in Kent, CT - approximately 90 minutes from NYC and 3 hours from Boston.
-The cost per learner will be $595.
+This camp is located in Kent, CT - approximately 90 minutes from LaGuardia Airport in NYC (without traffic!) and approximately 1 hour from Hartford, CT airport.
+The cost per learner will be $695.
 Please see FAQs below for all sorts of answers to your questions!

 Upcoming Info Session & Registration